 He is originally from Philadelphia, where he was the president and founder of Prime Health Network, a 21-physician private practice, and chairman of the board of Renaissance, a physician-owned disease management company in which Prime Health participated.
 He was trained at Thomas Jefferson University and is board certified in internal medicine with added qualifications in geriatrics.

-With both clinical and business expertise, Kim Post, RN, MBA, DNP, fosters a sense of collaboration among the healthcare team in an environment focused on clinical quality, safety and an exceptional patient experience.
+With both clinical and business expertise, Kim Post, DNP, MBA, RN, fosters a sense of collaboration among the healthcare team in an environment focused on clinical quality, safety and an exceptional patient experience.

 She completed her Doctorate of Nursing Practice in 2012 at Case Western Reserve University, an Executive Fellowship at the Wharton School of Business at University of Pennsylvania in 2009 and a Master's of Business Administration at the University of Phoenix in 2000.

 Prior to joining the organization in 1989, he worked at the University of Illinois Hospital in Chicago as the clinical manager in Pharmacy.
-Gary is a fellow in the American College of Healthcare Executives and a board member for Scottsdale Health Partners, an innovative joint venture between private practice physicians and the health system.
+Gary is a fellow in the American College of Healthcare Executives.

 He has served as a board member and board chairman for the Arizona Hospital and Healthcare Association and as a board member for the Scottsdale Captive Insurance company.
 He earned both his bachelor's degree in Pharmacy and master's degree from the University of Illinois.
 He has completed a post graduate residency at the University of Illinois Hospital.